background 8

 Strapi advantages

-• Easy customisation of the API to suit specific needs.
+• Easy customization of the API to suit specific needs.

 • Large online community.